 We believe TP-03 has the potential to become the new standard of care for the treatment of DB, and our goal is to bring TP-03 to market for patients in China.
-To accomplish this goal, we plan to conduct a Phase 3 clinical trial to evaluate the safety, efficacy and pharmacokinetics in Chinese patients with DB and consistency with the corresponding data demonstrated in the United States.
-We expect to initiate clinical development of TP-03 in China in the second half of 2022.
+To accomplish this goal, we are conducting the Phase 3 LIBRA clinical trial to evaluate the safety, efficacy and pharmacokinetics in Chinese patients with DB and consistency with the corresponding data demonstrated in the United States.
+We expect to report topline data from LIBRA in the fourth quarter of 2023.